 B i o g r a p h y

-Céili Connors is an Boston based performer, teacher, and artistic administrator who is actively performing both as a soloist and chamber musician.
-She received her Masters degree in classical guitar performance at the New England Conservatory of music in Boston under the instruction of Eliot Fisk.
+Céili Connors is a Boston based performer, teacher, and artistic administrator who is actively performing both as a soloist and chamber musician.
+She received her Masters degree in classical guitar performance at the New England Conservatory of music in Boston under the primary instruction of Eliot Fisk.
 She completed her undergraduate studies at the University of Rhode Island with a Bachelor of Music in classical guitar performance.
-She has appeared on stages all across New England such as Jordan Hall, as well as internationally in numerous cities including London, Granada, Salzburg, and been involved in a number of festivals across New England.
+Céili has appeared on stages all across New England such as Jordan Hall, as well as internationally in numerous cities including London, Granada, Salzburg, and been involved in a number of festivals across New England.

-Beginning her studies at the age of 8, Céili's primary instructors have been Joseph Smith, John Dennewitz, Adam Levin, and Eliot Fisk.
+Beginning her studies at the age of 8, Céili's primary instructors have been Joseph Smith, John Dennewitz, Adam Levin, Jerome Mouffee and Eliot Fisk.
 She has also performed for masters such as Leo Brouwer, Jose Caballero, Rene Izquierdo, Bruce Holzman, Grisha Goryachev, Enrique Salmeron, Adam Holzman, Jesus Serrano, David Leisner, Thomas Novak, the Borromeo String Quartet and many others.